 You’ve just designed and built the custom wine cellar of your dreams.
-It holds somewhere in the neighborhood of 300-500 bottles.
 You’ve joined some wine clubs and ordered bulk shipments of some of your favorite vintages.
 And why not?
 You FINALLY have a proper place to store them.
 Now you’re wondering, “What is the best way to stock my wine cellar so I can easily find the bottle I want when I want it?”
 Or, “How am I going to manage my collection so that I don’t lose track of inventory?”
 You are not alone.
 We hear these types of questions all the time.

-We work with a broad range of clients from enthusiasts to hard core collectors and investors.
-In the early stages of planning a wine cellar we ask them all the same questions.
+We work with a broad range of clients from wine enthusiasts to hard core wine collectors, and wine investors.
+In the early stages of planning a wine cellar we ask our clients all the same questions.
 What is in your collection?
 How would you like to organize it in your wine cellar?
-Some of our clients have specific ideas based on experience or entertaining style.
-Others not so much.
+Some of our clients have specific ideas based on experience or entertaining style and others are unsure.

-Congratulations!
-Your wine cellar is finished and it is move in day.
-Organizing your collection from day one will take the time and frustration out of selecting or finding bottles when you are ready to relax and enjoy them.
+Once your wine cellar is finished and it is move in day it's time to consider how best to organize your wines.
+By having a plan from day one, it will take the time and frustration out of selecting or finding bottles when you are ready to relax and enjoy them.
 Here are a couple of tried and true approaches.

 Another way to organize your collection is by wine region.
 This approach is popular for our clients who travel extensively to build their collection.
 Designate areas of the wine cellar for each region.
 Use angled display rows as visual cues for what is stored nearby.

 If cellar management is not your thing, consider hiring a sommelier.
-Sommeliers often provide a range of services for private collectors helping you to develop your palate and build your collection accordingly right down to inventory and organization.
+Sommeliers often provide a range of services for private collectors from helping you to develop your palate, to building your collection accordingly as well as helping with wine cellar inventory and organization.
 If you’ve recently completed your wine cellar, it is a great time to engage a sommelier.